NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Godless Graycloak.md

 You're trained in the Religion skill and your choice of a specific religion Lore skill (such as Iomedae Lore or Norgorber Lore).

 You gain a +1 circumstance bonus to Deception, Diplomacy, and Intimidation checks to [[Actions/Interact|Interact]] with Graycloaks, priests, and clerics.
-You gain the [[Feats/Quick Identification|Quick Identification]] feat.
+You gain the [[Quick Identification|Quick Identification]] feat.

 *Source: Pathfinder: Agents of Edgewatch Player's Guide* *OGL*